 Through the viewfinder, I saw it speed up.
 I heard our guide say, "It’s going after that monkey!"
 I looked up and saw the jackal racing after a young langur which had come to drink water.
 The nearest tree was quite a way off.
 When I spotted the langur, it was already in flight: away from the water through a patch of rocky grass towards the nearest trees.
 The jackal was sprinting fast.

-The langur hopped on to an outcropping of rock.
+The langur hopped on to a rocky outcrop.
 But it was easy for the jackal to climb this.
 The Family, the guide, and the driver, all were following this unusual incident with their binoculars glued to their eyes.
 I had only my camera.
 I could hear their excited chatter as I looked through the viewfinder again.

 We thought this was the end of the story.
 I was waiting to see whether the jackal would drag its kill towards us or away.
 But the desperate langur smacked the jackal across the face.
 It let go of the tail and jumped back.
 The langur remained perched on the highest rock.
 The jackal walked away.

 As it emerged from the tall grass into full view, we could see its bloodied muzzle.
 It stood there, far from the water, and in the open for a long time.
 Our guide said "It cannot face its brothers any more."
-This time around the trickster did not win.
+This time around the proverbial trickster did not win.
+The monkey is not as much of a simpleton as folk tales would have it.

 This was such an unusual sighting that it overshadowed the tales of sightings of tigers and leopards which were being exchanged when we returned that evening to our hotel for tea.